 When giving evidence you must be honest and make sure that anything you say in evidence or any documents that you write, or sign, are not false or misleading.
 You must take reasonable steps to check the information and must not deliberately leave out relevant information.

 You must also ensure when giving evidence that you only answer question which are within your sphere of expertise.

 If you have been summonsed, or cited in Scotland, and do not attend you may receive a penalty, a fine or even a prison sentence.
 A witness summons should not be ignored.

-If there is a risk of you being prosecuted in connection with a death, or you may have contributed in some way to the death, contact us for advice prior submitting or signing any statement.
+If there is a risk of you being prosecuted in connection with a death or you are found to have some responsibility for the death, it is very important that you contact us for further advice.